This article describes how to create attributes for use with items and parts.

 Restricted: Check this box to hide the attribute from users in the standard views.
 Such information would typically be visible in some other form.

 Fixed font: Used in special cases to indicate that a fixed size font like Arial should be used for presenting the value.
 An example can be attributes used for code snippets.

-There are additional settings available for specific attribute types.
+There may be additional settings available for specific attribute types.
 They are described in separate articles.